Paul Regina: Personal life and death

 Regina was married to Nancy Dye, his teacher in an improv workshop, from 1990 until his death in 2006.
 They had a daughter, Nicolette.

-After spending more than 20 years in Hollywood, he returned to his boyhood home of Medford, New York and be with his family.
+After spending more than 20 years in Hollywood, he returned to his boyhood home of Medford, New York to be with his family.

 Regina died of liver cancer in Smithtown, New York on January 31, 2006, at the age of 49.